zulip/zulip/docs/git-guide.md

 When you first start working on a new computer, you'll [clone the Zulip repository][self-clone-to-your-machine] and [connect it to Zulip upstream][self-connect-upstream].
-A clone retrieves all current commits, including the ones you pushed to Github from your other computer.
+A clone retrieves all current commits, including the ones you pushed to GitHub from your other computer.

-But if you're switching to another computer on which you have already cloned Zulip, you need to update your local Git database with new refs from your Github fork.
+But if you're switching to another computer on which you have already cloned Zulip, you need to update your local Git database with new refs from your GitHub fork.
 You do this with `git fetch`:

 ```
 $ git fetch <usermame>